5 ways we can prove Earth is round, not flat

 Note the North Star's changing position

-To northern observers the Pole Star is higher in the sky – more proof of Earth’s non-flatness.
+To northern observers the Pole Star is higher in the sky – more proof that Earth is not flat.

-To northern observers the Pole Star is higher in the sky – more proof of Earth’s non-flatness.
+To northern observers the Pole Star is higher in the sky – more proof that Earth is not flat.

 At the time, it was well known that different constellations appeared in different places – for example, the North Star is closer to the horizon in Cairo than it is in Athens.